Introduction

 LTO, PGO, AutoFDO and BOLT Optimizations

 In addition to optimizations achieved by compiling packaged programs for specific microprocessor architecture feature level of CPUs, CachyOS also uses tools and methods that optimize genrated executable code.
-These are the LTO, PTO, AutoFDO, and BOLT.
+These are the LTO, PGO, AutoFDO, and BOLT.
 These are briefly described below.

 LTO